Public Review

 ASAM is asking for feedback on release candidates for upcoming new standards or major versions prior to their release.
 Purpose of this review is to improve quality and efficiency of the standards.

-• completeness: Are there any missing parts or features that are required to use the standard?
+• Completeness: Are there any missing parts or features that are required to use the standard?

-• unclarities and ambiguities: Are there any terms, definitions or content parts that are imprecise, unclear, not (sufficiently) defined or not understandable?
+• Unclarities and ambiguities: Are there any terms, definitions or content parts that are imprecise, unclear, not (sufficiently) defined or not understandable?

-• inconsistencies: Are there any terms, definitions or content parts that contradict each other or are incompatible with other parts of the standard?
+• Inconsistencies: Are there any terms, definitions or content parts that contradict each other or are incompatible with other parts of the standard?
 Is the structure and line of reasoning plausible and consistent?

-• usefulness: According to your expertise, is the standard practical and useful?
+• Usefulness: According to your expertise, is the standard practical and useful?
 Does it meet current market needs and requirements?

-• implementability: According to your expertise, is the standard in its current form feasible and can it be implemented cost-effectively?
+• Implementability: According to your expertise, is the standard in its current form feasible and can it be implemented cost-effectively?
 Does the standard allow an implementation with state-of-the-art technologies?
 Is the standard designed to be future-proof.

 Deadline for review: